andrhahn/pi-spy/README.md

 Pure python Motion detector for Raspberry Pi 3 Model B with camera module

-Detects motion and uploaded image and video to S3 then send SMS message via Twilio
+Detects motion and uploaded image and video to S3 or Vimeo then send SMS message via Twilio

 Requires Amazon S3 and Twilio accounts (both are free)